The dollar amount a health plan determines is an appropriate payment for a medical service it covers.

 Why it matters: Choosing a health plan that works with a health savings account is a way you can save money for health care expenses and even save to use for health care expenses after you’re retired.

-The most you will pay in deductible and coinsurance (and copays, if any) for covered services in a year.
+Your in-network out-of-pocket maximum is the most you will pay in deductible and coinsurance (and copays, if any) for covered services in a year.

 Wellness visits including physicals, some immunizations and cancer screenings, well-child care and prenatal care.

 Why it matters: Preventive care helps you keep yourself healthy and lower your health care expenses, because it can cost much less to treat a condition when it’s caught early.
 Good news: most plans cover preventive care at 100 percent.

 A doctor, clinic or hospital.
 It also refers to other care facilities or medical professionals, like physician’s assistants, chiropractors and psychologists.

 Why it matters: The term often refers to health care professionals and facilities in general, such as in an online “provider search” tool.

 Clinics that are often located in major retail stores or pharmacies and offer convenient, affordable treatment for many common illnesses.